okta/okta-sdk-nodejs/README.md

 #### List All Org Users

 The client can be used to fetch collections of resources, in this example we'll use the [Users: List Users] API.
 When fetching collections, you can use the `each()` method to iterate through the collection.
-For more information see [Collections](#collections).
+For more information see [Collection](#collection).

 ```javascript
 const orgUsersCollection = client.listUsers();